 BFX, the Next Generation Diameter Signaling Controller (DSC)

-The BFX Interface Gateway is the Next Generation routing and interworking solution for 2G/3G, 4G/LTE, IMS, Fixed, Wi-Fi, M2M and Number Portability networks.
+The BFX Interface Gateway is the Next Generation routing and interworking solution for 2G/3G, 4G/LTE, IMS, 5G, Wi-Fi, Fixed-Line, M2M, Number Portability and IT.
 BFX is a unique single-design software solution for DRA, DEA and interworking.
 The service orchestration GUI allows users to freely combine protocols with on-board functions to setup advanced service scenarios, without the need for scripting or development.

 BFX, the Number Portability Gateway

 The BFX Interface Gateway provides a single, unified access point for Number Portability in the network.
 It enables centralized operations for service providers looking to streamline look-up access to number and address registries, for Mobile, Fixed and OTT services.
 BFX enables flexible integration and access to legacy and IP based Number Portability repositories, external as well as internal systems such as STP, CRM, UDR and other subscriber data sources.